 - The SEND budget is allocated each financial year.
-The money is used to provide additional support or resources dependant on an individual's needs. - Resources are requested and ordered as necessary to support pupils' learning. - Provision maps are used to track spending on each pupil. - Pupil premium payments are used to support these pupils' learning, development and wellbeing. - The governing body is kept informed of funding decisions. - Resources may include deployment of staff depending on individual circumstances. - The additional provision may be allocated after discussion with the Class Teacher at Pupil Progress Meetings or if a concern has been raised at another time during the year. - If any concerns are raised after assessments are undertaken, then further support or resources may be allocated to your child.
+The money is used to provide additional support or resources dependant on an individual's needs. - Resources are requested and ordered as necessary to support pupils' learning. - Provision maps are used to track spending on each pupil. - Resources may include deployment of staff depending on individual circumstances. - The additional provision may be allocated after discussion with the Class Teacher at Pupil Progress Meetings or if a concern has been raised at another time during the year. - If any concerns are raised after assessments are undertaken, then further support or resources may be allocated to your child.